 The space economy demonstrates significant growth potential, with forecasts indicating it will reach USD 1.8 trillion by 2035, growing at an average of 9% per year.
-Notably, at least 40% of the SDGs rely on Earth observation, remote sensing, and global navigation satellite systems, underscoring the critical role of space technologies in sustainable development.
+This growth will largely be built upon space-based and/or enabled technologies such as communications; positioning, navigation and timing; and earth observation.

 Source: “Space: The $1.8 Trillion Opportunity for Global Economic Growth.”
 World Economic Forum, April 2024